 We all need grab-and-go food when schedules get busy or a satisfying snack to keep hunger at bay between meals.
 If you usually turn to packaged staples to keep your pantry (and stomach) full, try these satisfying swaps that generally pack fewer additives and more nutrition while delivering fresh, bold flavors.

-Crunchy.
 If you find yourself reaching for chips or salty, crunchy snacks, take a stab at making your own.
 Try kale leaves or thinly sliced beets or sweet potatoes (ideally using a mandolin) dusted with olive oil and salt and roasted until crispy.
 Play around with flavors such as rosemary beet chips or balsamic kale chips.
 They’ll store for at least a few days in an airtight container—if you don’t eat them all before then!

-Salty.
-Packaged foods tend to be loaded with salt, often as a preserving agent as well as for flavor.
-You can still get that salty satisfaction by making your own snacks, but with far less salt than most packaged foods provide.
+Packaged foods tend to be loaded with sodium, often as a preserving agent as well as for flavor.
+You can still get that salty satisfaction by making your own snacks, but with far less sodium than most packaged foods provide.
 Whether you’re making chips or your own roasted nuts, play around with different finishing salts, such as pink salts, smoked salts or fleur de sel.
 Try smoked salt and rosemary over roasted almonds, for example.
 You’ll find that these salts all provide different flavors, with just a little going a long way.